Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 - State management across sessions

 The full implementation handles edge cases - session changes, transcript discovery, numbered backup sequences, and the critical buffer calculation.
+All hooks use cross-platform patterns so they work on Windows, Linux, and macOS without modification.

 Related Resources